howler118/milestone-project-one/README.md

 Typography

 - For the headings I used Bebas Neue.
 I came accross it after cyling through many fonts on Google Fonts.
-It is quite a striking font mostly due to being capitalised and works well as the the font for headings.
+It is quite a striking font mostly due to being capitalised and works well as the font for headings.
 One of the suggested pairings (from Google Fonts) was Montserrat which worked well for the paragraphs of text so I decided to use it.

 Imagery